-WEDNESDAYS, from 11:00 a.m. to 1:00 p.m.: Look for President Madison in Philadelphia, along with eight other costumed History Makers at a Historic Philadelphia's "Colonial Stations" located in Signer's Garden (434-494 Chestnut Street, Philadelphia, PA).
-It is easily found between Indedependen Hall and Carpenter's Hall.
+WEDNESDAYS, from 11:00 a.m. to 1:00 p.m.: Look for President Madison in Philadelphia, along with eight other costumed History Makers at a Historic Philadelphia's "Colonial Stations" located on the beautiful shaded lawn of the First Bank of the United States (16 S 3rd St, Philadelphia, PA 19112) next to Carpenter's Hall.
 Contact email@example.com for specific dates and other details.

 In the summer of 1791 Thomas Jefferson and James Madison headed north to explore New York and New England for reasons of “health, recreation and curiosity” as Mr. Madison put it.
 Part of their mission was an American Philosophical Society project to study the Hessian fly, a pest that had wreaked widespread havoc on wheat crops throughout the nation.
 Then Secretary of State, Jefferson was the chairman of the committee organized to study the pest.
-He used this Northern Journey to survey the damage of this insect’s effect on the crops of the northern states while seeking relief from his chronic migraine headaches.
+He used this Northern Journey to survey the damage caused by this insect on the crops of the northern states while seeking relief from his chronic migraine headaches.
 Madison, then a Congressman also experienced a temporary reprieve from his most chronic ailment, his “bilious fits.”
 Historic Philadelphia Inc. interpreter Kyle Jenks will speak in the First Person as James Madison, fondly recounting the journey, telling the stories of the memorable events that these two mighty friends shared.
 For more information contact the American Philosophical Society at 215-440-3400 or visit their website: https://www.amphilsoc.org.